ilpropheta/ilpropheta.github.io/index.md

 For most of the day, my C++ has been serving an **Italian Formula 1 Racing Team** since 2011.

-Apart from private life, I love spending time (and some nights) on other activities I’m trying to collect here.
-Summing them up:
+Apart from private life, I love spending time (and nights) on other activities I’m collecting here:

  - I have shaped [++it, the Italian C++ Community](http://italiancpp.org/), or the C++ landmark in Italy.
 I moderate the online community, I organize events, meetups, etc.